 The Best Reboots & Remakes

-As proof, of the top thirty box office earners of 2019, only 4-5 films were original IPs, meaning NOT sequels, prequels, remakes, or reboots.
+As proof, of the top thirty box office earners of 2019, only five of those films were original stories and NOT sequels, prequels, remakes, or reboots.

-Now I am not of the camp of people who believes that all sequels, reboots, and remakes are simple money grabs (though many are).
+I am not of the camp of people who believes that all sequels, reboots, and remakes are simple money grabs (though many are).
 I'm all for taking creative risks, and I believe in telling new stories.
-Trust me.
-We'd all benefit from a few more fresh stories from fresh voices in the world right now.
 However, sometimes a creative reboot or retelling of a known tale can breathe new life into a dormant story or stagnant franchise.
 And sometimes a retelling or revival of a good story will remind us why that story is still worth telling, even decades later.

 Sometimes technology can serve a story in better ways than when it was first told.
-Sometimes narrative themes find fresh soil in new time periods.
+Sometimes certain themes find fresh soil with younger generations.
 And sometimes a remake of a beloved classic can introduce younger audiences to a story and its characters for the first time.

 The Man Who Knew Too Much (1956)